gtrabanco/.Sloth/README.md

 * Improved package managers and the way they are executed.
 You can also create your own wrappers for your package manager.
 * Improved registry (recipes) and how recipes can be updated as if they were packages.

+**About autocompletion** Is a known issue that current autocompletion for `dot` command does not work as good as supposed and currently only autocomplete the first argument (option).
+This will be fixed in the future but suppossed a gain in complexity for autocompletion that I am not interested in develop now.

 ## INSTALLATION

 ### Linux, macOS, FreeBSD